||Burrower - The creature is adept at tunnelling through the ground at its normal Movement rate. This is limited to soil and earth.

 Earthen Tunnels - As it burrows through earth, the ankheg leaves a narrow, partially collapsed tunnel in its wake.
 In these tunnels, one might find the remnants of molted ankheg chitin, hatched ankheg eggs, or the grisly remains of ankheg victims, including coins or other treasures scattered during the creature’s attack.

 Acid Spray (One use per 1 hr).
-The ankheg spits acid in a line that is 10m long and 3m wide, provided that it has no creature grappled.
-Each creature in that line must make an evade check, taking 10 (3d6) acid damage on a failed check, or half as much damage on a successful one.
-If this acid is blocked by armour, resolve damage direct to armour.
+The ankheg spits acid in a line that is 10m long and 3m wide, provided that it has no creature has been engulfed.
+Resolve as per Concentrated acid (M2e p104), 1d6 damage for 1d3 rounds, applied to 1d3+3 random locations.